Age Verification

 PEP (Post-Expositions-Prophylaxe)

-Emergency medication against HIV after possible contact - take within 48-72 hours.
+Emergency medication for HIV following possible exposure — take within 48–72 hours.

 Auch bekannt als: Post-Expositions-Prophylaxe, Postexpositionsprophylaxe

-Post-exposure prophylaxis (PEP) is a 28-day course of medication that greatly reduces the risk of infection after possible HIV contact.
-It must be started within 48-72 hours after the risk event - the earlier, the more effective.
+Post-exposure prophylaxis (PEP) is a 28-day course of medication that significantly reduces the risk of infection following potential exposure to HIV.
+It must be started within 48–72 hours of the exposure—the sooner, the more effective.

-Contact points in Switzerland: every hospital emergency room.
+Points of contact in Switzerland: any hospital emergency room.
 PEP is covered by health insurance if there is a medically justified risk.
-Sex workers should know the emergency response path where they live in advance.
+Sex workers should familiarize themselves in advance with the emergency protocol in their area of residence.

 See also

-• HIV — Human immunodeficiency virus - now controllable with therapy and effectively preventable with PrEP/PEP.
+• HIV — Human Immunodeficiency Virus — now manageable with treatment and effectively preventable with PrEP/PEP.

-• PrEP (Prä-Expositions-Prophylaxe) — Preventive tablet against HIV infection - subject to health insurance requirements since 2024.
+• PrEP (Prä-Expositions-Prophylaxe) — Preventive pill against HIV infection — covered by health insurance under certain conditions since 2024.